 A key aspect to the preservation idea (if it was to go ahead) would be to setup some kind of Trust and a committee group).
 In addition, the group would also have to register as a charity.

 Future ideas & spot hire?

-The UK electrified network is going to grow significantly over the next few years.
+The UK electrified network has grown in recent years and is expected to continue.
 This includes:

-With more lines being electrified by 2020 and beyond, this could be the building blocks that CNELG uses to generate a business case for mainline certification of a class 90 in preservation.
+With more lines being electrified, this could be the building blocks to generating a business case for mainline certification of a class 90 in preservation other than 90001 and 90002.
 I feel that there will be a strong market place in the future for spot hiring electric loco’s.

 Do you wish to get involved?

 If you wish to make a contribution to the preservation movement; get involved or make suggestions or how best to take the idea forward, then drop us an email today.